This Sweet Potato, Red Lentil, and Peanut Stew is healthy, hearty, and satisfying. It’s a perfect dinner dish – and you only need one pot to make it!

 Finally, add the Sweet Potatoes, Red Lentils, and Vegetable Broth, increase to high heat, and bring to a boil.

 Cover and reduce heat to simmer for 15-20 minutes, or until the lentils have fully cooked.
+Stir in a handful of Fresh Baby Spinach at the end, if you so desire.

 Serve warm with a garnish of freshly chopped Cilantro and Brown Rice.
 Store any leftovers in the fridge for up to one week, or the freezer for up to two months.